forestry-labs/distillML/README.md

 For documentation, see
 <https://forestry-labs.github.io/Distillery/index.html>

-## A Simple Example: Predicting Carparace Width of Leptograpsus Crabs
+## A Simple Example: Predicting Carapace Width of Leptograpsus Crabs

-Throughout this section, we provide a tutorial on using the package with a random forest predictor for the Carparace Width of Leptograpsus Crabs.
+Throughout this section, we provide a tutorial on using the package with a random forest predictor for the Carapace Width of Leptograpsus Crabs.
 We demonstrate how to plot PDP, ICE, and ALE curves for machine learning interpretability, and show how to build the surrogate model that approximates the behavior of the initial random forest predictor.